Today we’ll work on the essential pillars of your business.

 This is critical because if you start mingling your personal with your business expenses, the likelihood of you mixing things up is high.
 So, take out your monthly fixed income (salary) and leave the rest of the money in your business account as working capital.

-Another important point is to research ways of payment you can offer your customers.
-Check and cash are the most common forms of payment in our industry, however, offering alternatives like payments through Zelle, Paypal or credit card might open the doors to larger projects.
+Another critical point is to research ways of payment you can offer your customers.
+Check, and cash are the most common forms of charge in our industry; however, offering alternatives like Zelle, Paypal, or credit card might open the doors to larger projects.

 Accounting – you should be tracking income and expenses as soon as you’re open for business.

-The easier route is to use a service like Freshbooks, Quickbooks or what I use which is Bench.co (my referral link) When tax time comes around or if you are ever audited by the IRS, you’ll be so happy you have all your receipts, expenses and income filed and organized.
+The easier route is to use a service like Freshbooks, Quickbooks, or what I use, Bench.co (my referral link).
+When tax time comes around, or if the IRS ever audits you, you’ll be so happy you have all your receipts, expenses, and income filed and organized.

-Finding an accountant – He/She will be an important partner in your entrepreneurial journey.
-Select this professional carefully, make sure you communicate well and that he/she is prompt, organized and can answer all your questions.
+Finding an accountant – They will be an essential partner in your entrepreneurial journey.
+Select this professional carefully; make sure you communicate well and that they are prompt, organized, and can answer all your questions.

 3. Insurance

-This is a biggie for me.
-I know this can become one of your most significant expenses when you’re starting, however, not having it can break your business even before it has a chance of getting off the ground and that’s why I’m not joking when I say I don’t even leave my house to a consultation if I don’t have insurance.
+Business insurance is a biggie for me.
+I know this can become one of your most significant expenses when you’re starting; however, not having it can break your business even before it has a chance of getting off the ground.
+And that’s why I’m not joking when I say I don’t even leave my house to offer a consultation if I don’t have insurance.

-It’s common for colleagues to start without insurance but consider these simple and very common scenarios for a professional organizer:
+It’s common for colleagues to start without insurance but consider these simple and not uncommon scenarios for a professional organizer:

 - You move a piece of furniture at a client’s home, and you scratch the hardwood floor or rip the carpet;

-- You are decluttering a house, and when moving things from room A to room B, you break a valuable vase.
+- You are decluttering a house, and when moving things from room A to room B, you break a valuable or irreplaceble item.

-As you can see, these are all situations that can happen to all of us, but if you don’t have insurance, you and your business (depending on your business structure) can be liable and responsible for the repairs, etc.
+As you can see, these situations can happen to all of us, but if you don’t have insurance, you and your business (depending on your business structure) can be liable and responsible for the repairs, etc.

 To learn what type and how much coverage you need, I recommend you schedule a time with an insurance agent and clearly explain what kind of work you will perform.